What Happens When A Car Accident Occurs Due To A Driver’s Medical Condition?

 • The driver acted reasonably.

-This means that for the medical emergency defense to be used after an accident, it would need to be proven that the accident was the cause of a sudden health crisis that arose.
-The driver at fault aced reasonably as anyone else would have done.
-The driver at fault would have to provide detailed medical evidence that supports their unforeseen medical emergency occurred.
-Not all states have the same requirements for this law, but a driver that has suffered from a sudden medical emergency will often be burdened by showing proof that the conditions above were met.
+This means that for the medical emergency defense to be used after an accident, it must be proven that the accident was the cause of a sudden health crisis that arose.
+The driver at fault acted reasonably, as anyone else would have done in the same situation.
+The driver at fault would have to provide detailed medical evidence that supports the claim that an unforeseen medical emergency occurred.
+Not all states have the same requirements for this law, but a driver who has suffered from a sudden medical emergency will often bear the burden of proof when it comes to demonstrating that the conditions above were met.

 Let’s say, for example, a driver mentioned to someone that they had been feeling lightheaded and dizzy for the past week.
 This statement can then be used against them after the accident has occurred.
 Lightheadedness and dizziness are both common early warning signs that a person may have a heart attack.
 Having a heart attack, or even symptoms of one, would interfere with a person’s ability to maintain full control of a motor vehicle as the law requires.

-If a driver feels any symptoms that could indicate a medical emergency was about to occur, the correct choice of action would be to pull over onto the side of the road, rather than to place other drivers in danger by continuing their commute.
+If a driver experiences any symptoms that could indicate a medical emergency is about to occur, the correct course of action would be to pull over onto the side of the road, rather than placing other drivers in danger by continuing their commute.
 You cannot consider a medical emergency to be sudden if symptoms were present and not correctly handled.

 Many individuals do not seem to be aware of how medical history can come back to haunt them after having an accident.
-After looking into the cases of California medical emergencies, the most unsuccessful sudden medical emergency defenses failed due to the person at fault having a long history of various medical problems.
+After examining the cases of California medical emergencies, the majority of unsuccessful sudden medical emergency defenses failed due to the person at fault having a long history of various medical issues.

 The medical defense is used successfully in the rare occurrence that all of the following are true: